signalfx/gdi-specification/README.md

 current focus of the specification community.
 The feature freeze label may be applied to a document at any lifecycle stage.
 By definition, deprecated documents have a feature freeze in place.

-### Mixed

-Some documents have individual sections with different statues.
-These documents MUST be marked with the status `Mixed` at the top, for clarity.
-If a document's status is marked as `Mixed` then it MUST define at least two different statuses in sections that follow within the document.

 ## Contributions